NCAR/HPC-Docs/docs/environment-and-software/user-environment/containers/examples.md

 ### Containerization approach

-The container is built **off-premises with `docker`** from three sequential, related nested images.
+The container is built **off-premises** with `docker` from three related images, each providing a foundation for the next.
 We begin with a

 1. Rockylinux version 8 operating system with OpenHPC version 2 installed, then add
 2.  a CUDA development environment and a CUDA-aware MPICH installation on top, and finally add